kenkin360/nbd-vhdx/README.md

   The `/etc/vhdxtab` file is used to describe disk images and BitLocker partitions that are set up during system boot.
 The format of this file is based on `/etc/crypttab`, with an additional field introduced for specifying the filename of the disk image.
 Here are some important points to note:

   1. The first field (`target name`) is ignored as BitLocker partitions will be mapped as `/dev/mapper/bitlk-<uuid>`, where <uuid> represents the actual partition UUID.
-User-defined names are not required or supported.
+User-defined names are not required and unsupported.

   2. The fourth field (`options`) is ignored, as it only accepts the `bitlk` type and does not support any additional options.